In video games with wide open worlds built on revisiting the same locations over and over

 - In MapleStory once you leave Maple Island, you can't go back.
 That ship inexplicably only goes in one direction.
 The game blends this with Guide Dang It and Lost Forever, because there is a special quest reward that will boost your HP recovery while resting that you can only get by sticking around.

 - World of Warcraft: Cataclysm introduces several in the form of Doomed Hometowns for the Worgen and Goblin races.
 It is possible to return to Gilneas, although there is no longer anything there (and that means absolutely nothing, no NPCs and no enemies, which arguably makes an already Bleak Level even creepier).
 However, Kazan and the Lost Isles are completely sealed off once you leave.
+Notably, this started with the Death Knight starting experience in Wrath of the Lich King.
+Mists of Pandaria continued this tradition with the Pandaran starting area, The Wandering Isle.
+The last time a starting zone was introduced that was contiguous with the main world was Burning Crusade.

 - City of Heroes is generally very good when it comes to backtracking, as you can replay most story arcs and badge missions at will via the Flashback System.
 However, Praetorian Characters get hit by this trope hard.
 The first three Praetorian zones can be revisited at any time, but the story arcs can never be replayed once you outlevel them.
 The Praetorian Alignment Badges and Temporary powers are Lost Forever if you don't have them when you leave.
 This is due to an issue with the game's Karma Meter.note Praetoria used to be a much more extreme example of a One Time Dungeon.
 When the zones were first released, leaving Praetoria at level 20 meant leaving it permanently.
 There was no way back!
 Things have gotten much more relaxed now.